withtally/gov_deployer/README.md

 ------------------------------------

 __Future planning:__
-- Add a pluggin usage to add it to the Tally website.
+- Add a plugin usage to add it to the Tally website.

 ----------------------